superlinked/VectorHub/docs/articles/semantic_search_news.md

 )
 ```

-...create an InMemorySource object to hold the user data in memory, and set up our executor (with our article dataset and index) so that it takes account of context data.
+...create an InMemorySource object to accept the data (which is stored in an InMemoryVectorDatabase), and set up our executor (with our article dataset and index) so that it takes account of context data.
 The executor creates vectors based on the index's grouping of Spaces.

 ```python
 source: InMemorySource = InMemorySource(news, parser=dataframe_parser)